blip-cmd/rn-assignment7-11357610/README.md

   - Had to ensure the product image was a string to handle the image URL.
   - Selected only necessary fields from the API response.
   - Used API id to for unique map values
+- ProductDetailScreem
+  - Layout
+  - Link to Drawer
+  - Link to Homescreen product
+  - Used item passed from homescreen for dynamic content
+  - Styled
+- Drawer
+  - Customized Drawer implemented
+  - More Screens added but blank
+- Testing
+  - Checked functionality of buttons and icons(pressables)
+  - Checked swiping gesture for app drawer -- done by default
+  - run app on expo go android for full experience

 ### Identified Limits:
 - Although there are multiple productS(count >1), users can't add multiple same products to the cart
+- Product Details Screen has hard code...not all info comes from the provided API.

 ### Screenshots of the app on Android
 ![Screenshot 1](./ShopCart/assets/screenshot-1.jpg)